 Another important thing to remember when browning butter is to stir the butter constantly to keep the fat solids from staying in one place too long.

-How do I finish the Rainbow Carrots?
+How Do I Finish the Rainbow Carrots?

 - Ham with Spiced Brown Sugar Pineapple Glaze is always a hit, especially during the holidays.